karimz1/imgcompress/ReadMe.md

 That’s exactly what imgcompress does: fast, simple, and ridiculously flexible.

 📱 Instant HEIC → Anything
-Convert iPhone HEIC/HEIF photos to JPEG, PNG, WebP and more—instantly, with zero plugins or extra apps.
+Convert iPhone HEIC/HEIF photos to JPEG, PNG and more—instantly, with zero plugins or extra apps all using imgcompress web interface.

 🖼️ Universal convert + resize
-Feed imgcompress almost any format Pillow understands—SVG, PSD, TIFF, WEBP, ICO, etc.—and convert it to JPEG, PNG, ICO, WEBP, and more.
+Feed imgcompress almost any format Pillow understands, PSD, TIFF, PNG, JPEG, ICO, etc.—and convert it to JPEG, PNG, ICO more.

 Ideal for thumbnails, favicons, hero images, and size-specific assets.

 ⚙️ Pixel-perfect quality control
-Choose exact JPEG quality (1–100), enable lossless PNG/WebP, or generate multiple variants for testing size vs clarity.
+Choose exact JPEG quality (1–100), enable lossless PNG, or generate multiple variants for testing size vs clarity.

 🚀 Multi-core batch processing
 Drop a single file or an entire directory—imgcompress automatically parallelizes work across CPU cores for maximum speed.